top of page

 Why Lithuania, Malta, and the UK?

-Lithuania has emerged as one of Europe’s fintech powerhouses, offering fast-track licensing, a pro-innovation regulatory approach, and access to the EU market through SEPA.
+Lithuania has emerged as one of Europe’s fintech powerhouses.
+It offers fast-track licensing, a pro-innovation regulatory approach, and access to the EU market through SEPA.

 Malta, an EU member with a well-established financial services sector, provides strong regulatory credibility, passporting rights, and tax efficiency for companies seeking to scale across Europe.